chuckyang123/tp/docs/UserGuide.md

 # SoCTAssist User Guide

 SoCTAssist is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, SoCAssist can get your contact management tasks done faster than traditional GUI apps.
+If you can type fast, SoCTAssist can get your contact management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->